kofuk/ipp-print/README.md

 ## TODO

-- [ ] Parse collection attributes as a map (or a similar data structure)
+- [ ] Parse additional values as a vector (or a similar data structure)
 - [ ] Implement interface to access parsed data structure
     - It might be good if it has a struct which has each attribute group as member
 - [ ] Implement interface to construct data which send to a printer.